arcomage/arcomage-hd/CREDIT.md

 - https://www.svgrepo.com/svg/29760/press-button CC0 Public Domain

 The animations of the button icons, brick.svg, gem.svg, recruit.svg, the game ending svgs are developed by Tom Chen and licensed under the [MIT license](#mit-license).

+_(\* Uploaded before 15 January 2019, on which day Pixabay changed the license for all uploaded images and videos from CC0 to Pixabay License ([2019-01-14](https://web.archive.org/web/20190114121522/https://pixabay.com/) & [2019-01-15](https://web.archive.org/web/20190115202135/https://pixabay.com/) Pixabay homepage archive), therefore should be considered as being licensed under CC0)_

 ### Erathian Font